 Soldier Neddie Seagoon heads off to the fort at Waziri, which is drifting into peril.

-Poking fun at fireman.
-Sketches and monologues from the former Salford sausage maker.
+Poking fun at fireman and hospitals.
+Sketches from the former Salford sausage maker.

 2/8 Featuring jokes, clips and material that you won't have heard in this week's News Quiz.